What is fracking?

 What plans are there for fracking in Thirsk and Malton?

-Third Energy have submitted a planning application to hydraulically fracture the well named as KM8 at their current site at Kirby Misperton.
-North Yorkshire County Council will consider this application and expect to arrive at a decision in 2016.
+A planning application to hydraulically fracture the well named as KM8 at their current site at Kirby Misperton has been approved.
 Assuming this initial site is successful and shale gas exploration proves worthwhile in Ryedale, Third Energy have publicly stated that they expect to hydraulically fracture at their existing nine sites and at an additional ten across the district.

 Is it safe?